chawins/Adversarial-Examples-Reading-List/README.md

   - Lemma 9: If $\epsilon < d(X_+,X_-)/4$, then set of $\epsilon$__-respectful__ classifiers is guaranteed to be non-empty.
   - Theorem 13 ((non)-linear classifier, random augment): For $r < \epsilon$, worst-case margin is $\geq \frac{1}{2\sqrt{2}} \sqrt{\frac{log(N/d)}{d}}r$ where $N$ is number of augmentation per samples.
   - Theorem 7: For linear classifier, $r$ can be chosen to be O(max-margin) so worst-case margin is also linear to  max-margin.
-- :+1: &nbsp; Franceschi et al., **Robustness of classifiers to uniform $\ell_p$ and Gaussian noise**, 2018.
-- :+1: &nbsp; Fawsi et al., **Robustness of classifiers: from adversarial to random noise**, NeurIPS 2016.
-- :+1: &nbsp; Fawsi et al., **The robustness of deep networks: A geometrical perspective**, 2017.
 - Tramer and Boneh, **Adversarial Training and Robustness for Multiple Perturbations**, NeurIPS 2019.
   - Analyze the same simple dataset as Tsipras et al. 2019 (1 robust and d non-robust features) and show that the robustness against $\ell_\infty$ and $\ell_1$ perturbations is "mutually exclusive" (adversarial accuracy in one comes at a cost of the other) with a specific perturbation size.
 A more complicated proof shows a similar (but tighter) relationship between $\ell_\infty$ and rotation-translation (RT) perturbation.
   - They analyze that "affine transformation" of multiple perturbation types (actually more like convex combination of points in each perturbation set) and show that for linear classifiers, affine transformation of $\ell_p$-based attacks is equivalent to their union.
 But this is not the case for "affine transformation" between $\ell_\infty$ and RT (note that affine transformation with RT does not follow the strict definition) as well as in the nonlinear case.
   - On MNIST and CIFAR-10, they show adversarial training on two types of perturbations by training the model on (1) both samples and take average of the loss (avg) or (2) only the stronger one (max).
 The two methods have comparable robustness.
 Both perform better than single-perturbation models on the perturbation they are not trained on but worse on the one they are trained on.
   - They also confirm an observation that models trained on $\ell_\infty$ "learn a threshold function in the first layer" on MNIST which results in gradient masking for $\ell_1$ and $\ell_2$ attacks.
 But, perhaps interestingly, models trained on $\ell_1$ or $\ell_2$ perturbation directly do not learn this "trick".
-  - They also propose a more efficient $$\ell_1$$-attack than PGD and less expensive than EAD attack.
+  - They also propose a more efficient $\ell_1$-attack than PGD and less expensive than EAD attack.

-### Hardness of Defense
-- A. Fawzi, O. Fawzi, and P. Frossard, **Analysis of classifiers’ robustness to adversarial perturbations.**
-- Schmidt et al., **Adversarially Robust Generalization Requires More Data**, NeurIPS 2018.
-  - Study two simple data distributions (Gaussian and Bernoulli) and size of training set required for __any__ learning algorithm to have robust generalization.
-The gap between robust and normal generalization is a factor of $O(\sqrt{d})$ for Gaussian.
-For Bernoulli, with thresholding, the gap is $O(1)$.
-  - Experiment on MNIST shows that more training data is more robust, normal < threshold < adversarial training < adversarial training + threshold.
-- Tsipras et al., **Robustness May Be at Odds with Accuracy**, ICLR 2019.
-- :+1: &nbsp; Gilmer et al., **Motivating the Rules of the Game for Adversarial Example Research**, 2018. [[link]](https://arxiv.org/abs/1807.06732)
-  - Analyze and propose different threat models for adversarial examples in the context of real-world security-critical applications
-- :+1: &nbsp; Mahloujifar et al., **The Curse of Concentration in Robust Learning: Evasion and Poisoning Attacks from Concentration of Measure**, 2018.
-  - Prove existence of adversarial examples with an assumption on Concentration of the measure.
-Shows that normal Levy family satisfies this assumption.
-- :+1: &nbsp; Shafahi et al., **Are adversarial examples inevitable?**, ICLR 2019.
-  - Provide bound on probability of finding an adversarial examples, independent on classifiers but dependent on data distribution (shape of input domain and __density__).
-The proofs are shown for a unit ball and a unit cube with upper-bounded density.
-Lower density and higher dimension mean higher probability.
-  - However, high dimension alone does not account for more susceptibility because the density also implicitly depends on dimension in an exponential manner which can end up nullifying an increase in dimension (that does not affect intrinsic density i.e. image resizing).
-Note that $\epsilon$ does increase for higher-dimension MNIST, but it scales with $\sqrt{n}$ for $\ell_2$.
-See Figure 4b.
-The authors argue that the probability rather depends on the density (or data __complexity__), comparing between two datasets of equal dimension.
-  - Probability of finding adversarial examples within $\epsilon$-ball is __at least__ $1 - U_c e^{-\pi \epsilon^2/2\pi}$ where $U_c$ is an upperbound of density function of class $c$.
-- Mahloujifar et al., **Empirically Measuring Concentration: Fundamental Limits on Intrinsic Robustness**, 2019.
-- :+1: &nbsp; Dohmatob, **Limitations of adversarial robustness: strong No Free Lunch Theorem**, ICML 2019.
-  - Provide a generalization of other previous works (Gilmer et al. 2018, Tsipras et al. 2018, etc.).
-Covers both geodesic distance and $\ell_p$-norm on flat space.
-Main tools are borrowed from measure theory (Talagrand W2 transportation-cost inequality, blow-up property).
+## Non-Neural Network
+- Yang et al., **Adversarial Examples for Non-Parametric Methods: Attacks, Defenses and Large Sample Limits**, 2019. [[link]](https://arxiv.org/abs/1906.03310)
+  - Propose an exact attack (**Region-Based Attack**) on non-parametric models that rely on separating the input space into $s$ polytopes with at most $m$ linear constraints each, e.g. for 1-NN, $s = n$ and $m = n - 1$ where $n$ is the number of training samples.
+  - The attack minimizes the perturbation norm (convex) with $m$ linear constraints for each polytope.
+Repeat the optimization for the number of polytopes that are classified as a different class from the original sample.
+Complexity is $s \cdot poly(m, d)$ where $d$ is dimension of the problem, depending on the choice of the norm.
+  - To speed up the attack, they propose an approximate version of the attack which searches only on nearby polytopes instead of all of them.
+  - On the defense side, they propose a notion of $r$-Optimal classifier $f_{ropt}$ based on choosing $C$ subsets $\{S_1,...,S_C\}$ of training samples for each class that are at least $2r$ apart from each other and maximizes the robustness.  $f_{ropt}(x) = j$ where $d(x, S_j) \leq r$.
+  - With the knowledge of $\mu$, the optimal subsets (and so $f_{ropt}$) can be computed for a given $r$ and $d(\cdot, \cdot)$.
+However, we don't have access to $\mu$ in practice so they propose a defense called **Adversarial Pruning** which is a maximal subset of the original training set that any pair of samples from two different class is at least $2r$ apart.
+Adversarial Pruning for $C > 2$ is also NP-Hard.
+They claim, without proof, that non-parametric models "trained" on this pruned subset will closely approximate $f_{ropt}$.
+  - The defense seems effective on most datasets and most models.
+There are few simplifications on the datasets: (1) attacks are computed only on 100 samples from each dataset, (2) MNIST and F-MNIST are reduced to binary, (3) for nearest neighbor, training samples from MNIST and F-MNIST are only 1000 from each class (2000 total).
+This suggests the optimization being very computationally expensive.
+The effectiveness of the defense is reported as the relative robustness before and after the defense so it is difficult to compare across models.

 ---